CoEDL/hermes/docs/README.md

 ## Saving your Progress
 1. Click on 'File' in the menu toolbar.
-2. Click on 'Save As' if you have not already saved previously.
+2. Click on 'Save Project' and hermes will record your data.
-    - Clicking on 'Save' will also start the 'Save As' function, otherwise you can use 'Save' over the current file.
-3. In the save dialogue window, choose a folder to place your save file.
-4. Name your save file and hit the 'Save' button.
-5. If you haven't already chosen an export location, Hermes will now prompt you to choose or make a location to export your image and audio assets to.
-    - Note, we recommend making a separate folder for your save assets to your usual export location.
-    (See creating resources above).
-6. A window will open for you to enter language and authorship details for your save file.
-7. Hermes will now have created a save file according to your specifications which can be loaded by any copy of Hermes.
+    - By default this will be in your projects directory under {Project_Name}/saves, called {Project_Name.hermes}.

-## Opening a previous saved file
+## Opening an existing project
-1. Ensure that the Hermes transcription table is visible (either from an ELAN import or Starting from Scratch, see guides).
-2. Click on 'File' in the menu toolbar.
+1. Click on 'File' and 'Open Project' in the menu toolbar.
-3. Click on 'Open', and a open file dialogue window will now open for you to navigate your systems file structure.
+2. A file dialogue will now open in your default projects directory root.
+By default this is in:
-4. Locate where you saved a previous file (.hermes extension), and click the Open button in the window.
-5. The table will now be populated with the files data.
+    - Windows: Documents\Hermes\Projects
+    - MacOS: {user_name}\Hermes or ~\Hermes (Where ~ is your home directory)
+    - Linux: ~\Hermes
+3. If there is data in this project, Hermes will populate the transcription table which will now appear.
+4. If there is no data, then a blank transcription table will open.

 ## Creating Templates
 1. Fill in the hermes table either through importing an ELAN file or starting from scratch.
 2. Click on Templates in the menu toolbar.
 3. Click on Create Template.
+4. Name your template in the appropriate entry field.
-4. Tick the checkbox to indicate which columns (Either Transcription, or Translation) you want to use for the template.
+5. Tick the checkbox to indicate which columns (Either Transcription, or Translation) you want to use for the template.
 You may choose both if relevant.
-5. Save the template file.
-The template file can be loaded by hermes to automatically populate word columns to allow for custom audio recording and image attachments per word list.
-    - Note you may be asked to input language and authorship information during the save process.
+6. Click 'OK' to create the template, 'Cancel' if you no longer wish to create a template.
+    - Templates can be found in your {Project_Name}/Templates folder where your default project directory is set.

 ## Loading Templates
-1. Ensure that the Hermes transcription table is visible.
-2. Click on 'Templates' in the menu toolbar.
+1. Click on 'Templates' in the menu toolbar.
+2. Click on Load Template, the default template folder for your project will open.
-3. Click on Load Template, and select the appropriate template (.htemp) file to load.
+3. Select the appropriate template (.htemp) file to load.
 4. Hermes will automatically populate the table based on this file, ready for you to attach images and record audio for the word list.